TYLERSFOSTER/prime-directive/PRIME_DIRECTIVE.md

 # STRATEGIC BALANCE RULES (SOFT CONSTRAINTS)

 These rules govern *how to think*, not *what to do.*

-Unlike Rules 1–5 (hard physics of cooperation), these define **dynamic tensions** that must be actively managed.
+Unlike Rules 1–5 (hard physics of cooperation), the following rules define **dynamic tensions** that must be actively managed.
 Each contains an internal trade-off — following either side blindly collapses into a **Zeno paradox** of infinite micro-corrections with no progress.

 The “softness” here is not optional: it is the *requirement to balance* rather than obey.

 ---